How to Convert LTE phone to VoLTE?

 Non-LTE phone to VolLTE conversion Android and iPhone:

 Chances that the phone has not this calling feature although 4G data is supported.
 In this case, there are apps, that can be installed and the phone will start supporting the new calling feature.
 Indian mobile operator Jio has the option to convert the LTE to VoLte by installing the Jio4GVoice from the google play store and for iPhones iTunes.
 There are other apps as well in the store for supporting a new feature.
-Depends on the handset, you can install the required app.
+Depending on the handset, you can install the required app.

 Following are the steps for conversion for Jio:

 Download and install Jio4GVoice on the phone.

 Open the app and give the required permissions and verify the Jio phone number.
-Before doing the verification that you have a Jio sim card inserted in the sim slot with supports LTE.
+Before doing the verification you have a Jio sim card inserted in the sim slot with supports LTE.

 It is not just the phone, you might have a feature with Jio, but when changing the sim card, you will not have calls over the internet.
 The reason is that the mobile operator does not support VoLTE.